nanselmo/student-labs/python-methods-user-mini-app.md

 Once you have that input stored, use string methods (upper(), lower(), capitalize(), etc) to put the input in the proper format.
 You can always take a look at the Python documentation [here](https://docs.python.org/2/library/stdtypes.html) to learn more about string methods you can use.

-Your final output should use *string interpolation* to output the data in a full summary of their trip itinerary.
+Your final output should use *string interpolation* (remember, `"string {var}".format(var=insert_this)`) to output the data in a full summary of their trip itinerary.
 The output should look like this:

 Destination: Washington DC
 Sites: